Interviewer: Bryan Yan

 Mende：Well, since I always try to enjoy and concentrate now and think about little bit near future, I am not good at remembering.
 However, if you ask me to choose, I would like to say it should be “Tokyo International Forum”.
 The reason is that it’s the first big scale project after LPA office was established.
 On the third day of establishment, we received a call from New York to invite LPA to be the lighting designer for this project.
 From concept phase to final commissioning, it took 6.5years.
 Finally, the project is very successful and it is still one of the landmarks in Tokyo.
 It’s remarkable!

 Bryan：Well, in our life, we have ups and downs.
 I believe LPA also have down moments.
 Maybe it is not really bad but there should be some projects with regret.
 Would you share some of your projects that it’s still in your heart and you think you should have done it better?
-If there is a chance for your to re-do a project in the past, which project do you choose?
+If there is a chance for you to re-do a project in the past, which project do you choose?

 Mende： Um… This question is out of my expectation.
-Well, if I have to choose ONE, it should be CCTV tower in Beijing.
-LPA was appointed for concept and schematic stage and not included in the site supervision stage.
+Well, if I have to choose ONE, it should be the CCTV tower in Beijing.
+LPA was appointed for the concept and schematic stage and not included in the site supervision stage.
 The design concept is good.
 We designed something outstanding but the project turned out not exactly as we expected.
 If I can re-do this project, I would fight for the sit supervision opportunity to secure our design and make this project better.
 We realized that lighting design is always complete at the site, not on the desk.

 Bryan：Do you know which project I like the most in LPA projects, Mr. Mende?
 (Mr. Mende’s expecting.)
 I like Renovation of Tokyo Station project.
 It’s a hundred years building and facilities.
 There should be a lot of stories in it.
 As a main station in the past connecting the country, many people were expecting to meet their family or farewell their friends and loved ones.
 When you received the appointment for this project, did you have a moment which is excited and have a kind of special emotion/passion on this project?

-Mende：No… I don’t have special emotion when I received this project.
+Mende：No… I don’t have a special emotion when I received this project.
 I like the Tokyo station because I’m a Tokyo boy.
 However, I know I have to restore and let Tokyo station shining again.

 Bryan：Thank you for your time, Mr. Mende.